skgithub14/sdtmval/README.md

 The goal of {sdtmval} is to provide a set of tools to assist statistical programmers in validating Study Data Tabulation Model (SDTM) data sets.
+The tools include utilities for:

+- Importing EDC and SDTM data

+- Reading in and applying study specification data

+- Data formatting

+- Commonly used SDTM methods: BLFL, DY, EPOCH, and SEQ

+The above features are demonstrated in the example workflow shown below.
+The additional features below each have their own vignette/article:

+- Imputing and formatting full and partial dates: see the [‘Dates’ vignette](Dates.html)

 ## Installation